james-lawrence/bw/.examples/interp/AWSELBv2.md

       "systemd restart foo.service", // the command to be executed. shell.Environ("Foo=Bar", "Biz=Baz"), // supply additional environment variables.
-      shell.Lenient, // allow the command to fail, this means run will always return nil shell.Timeout(time.Minute), // if the ctx's timeout is far longer than you want the command to execute for
+      shell.Lenient, // allow the command to fail, this means run will always return nil shell.Timeout(time.Second), // if the ctx's timeout is far longer than you want the command to execute for
       // use shell.Timeout to specify maximum time.
     )
   })